Dhanush-Raj1/Data-Science-Salary-Project/README.md

   - **Logged model parameters, metrics, and artifacts to MLflow**.
   - **Used MLflow to register and compare the best-performing model based on R² score.**

-## 5. Productionization:
+## 5. Productionization & Deployment:
-   - In the final step, to productionize the model I build a flask API endpoint (application) using the flask module.
-   - The app takes in a request with a list of values of a job posting and returns the estimated salary.
+   - Built a Flask API endpoint that takes in job posting details and returns estimated salary.
+   - Designed an intuitive web interface using HTML and CSS for user interaction..
-   - For simplicity the app was hosted on a local webserver.
+   - Deployed the application on Render with continuous availability.
+   - The live application is accessible to anyone with internet access.

 <br>